 The INSPIRE Study is funded jointly by the All Ireland Institute of Hospice and Palliative Care and the Irish Cancer Society.
 The ovearching aim of the study is to investigate a new model of social and practical support for people (and their family caregivers), who are living at home during their last year of life – with a particular focus on Milford Care Centre’s Compassionate Communities Good Neighbour Partnership.
-More information can be found at www.inspirestudy.ie.
+For more information, contact firstname.lastname@example.org.

 The study comprises three phases: